 Another way of diagnosing you is via what is called the Five Elements, and treatment based on this can also be very powerful.

 Once we have taken your case-history and done a physical check-up – this, if necessary, might include, for instance –

 This might well include acupuncture, either on your ears or elsewhere on your body.

 Often it includes suggestions for

-Working this way, the treatment we give you is not specifically to stop your tobacco habit, and we don't claim it is, just that as the other syndromes like those mentioned above begin to clear up, you will feel naturally less like it.
+Working this way, the treatment we give you is not specifically to stop your tobacco or e-vape habit, and we don’t claim it is: just that as the other syndromes like those mentioned above begin to clear up, you will begin to desire a puff less.

 We may also suggest herbs.
 We might suggest hypnotherapy too.